Advanced Functionalities

 #> Done.

-5 Summary
+4 Summary

-This vignette demonstrated advanced functionalities in bonsaiforest2:
+This vignette demonstrated several advanced functionalities supported by bonsaiforest2:

 - Offset variables for count outcomes with varying exposure times